Lapostolle

 Brand Description

-Today Charles de Bournet, seventh generation, leads the winery in its newest chapter of innovation, punctuated by the official recognition of the Apalta DO in 2018.
-Together with Andrea León, Technical Director & Winemaker, they continue to craft wines that honor the winery credo: French in essence, Chilean by birth.
+Today, Charles de Bournet, the seventh generation, leads the winery in its newest chapter of innovation.
+Together with Andrea León, Technical Director & Winemaker, Lapostolle continues to craft wines that honor the winery’s credo: French in essence, Chilean by birth.

 Location of Vineyard

-The Lapostolle winery is located in Cunaco, Santa Cruz in the Colchagua Valley, but the heart of Lapostolle is a mere 7 km away in El Condor de Apalta, site of the famous Clos.
-Here, in a horseshoe-shaped valley with decomposing granite slopes formed by the Coastal Cordillera, are the ancient blocks of Cabernet Sauvignon and Carmenere planted between 1910-1945.
-The vineyard’s south-facing exposure shelters vines from the intense afternoon sun, allowing for a longer maturation producing wines of elegance, balance, concentration and excellent natural acidity.
+The Lapostolle winery is located in Cunaco, Santa Cruz, in the Colchagua Valley, but the heart of Lapostolle is a mere seven kilometers away in El Condor de Apalta, the site of the famous Clos.
+Here, in a horseshoe-shaped valley with decomposing granite slopes formed by the Coastal Cordillera, are vines planted between 1910-1945.
+The vineyard’s south-facing exposure shelters vines from the intense afternoon sun, allowing for a longer maturation, which produces wines of elegance, balance, concentration, and excellent natural acidity.

 Winemaking Philosophy